VaLeXaR/wp-multilang/readme.txt

 2. Activate the plugin through the 'Plugins' screen in WordPress.
 3. Adjust languages on General Options Page.

+== Frequently Asked Questions ==

+= I saved post and translation for language by default is disappeared. =

+For saving post which not was translated before, you need save post on default language.
+And only then on different language.

+= I add new translation, but it rewrite another translation on different language. =

+If you have opened several browser tabs for editing this post in different languages, translation will be saved for the language that you opened last.

 == Screenshots ==

 1. Settings page